vivaria/edisonrul.ing/docs/source/cards/gear-golem-the-moving-fortress.md

-# GEAR GOLEM THE MOVING FORTRESS
+# Gear Golem The Moving Fortress

 *   You cannot activate this card's effect during your opponent's turn or during Main Phase 2.
 *   You can only activate this card's effect once per turn.